StrongSeaOtter/CvTemplate/README.md

 - **Customizable**: Easily personalize the template by replacing the sample content with your own information.

-- **Responsive**: The template is responsive and adapts to various screen sizes, ensuring your CV looks great on both desktop and mobile devices.

 ## Usage

 1. Download the template files from [GitHub](#).